 That says, you only need to focus on your block logic and presentation and leave all the heavy work of setting up the fields to the plugin.

 Live Preview Blocks In Real-Time

 Besides, if your block requires some dynamic script (just like you want to instantiate a slider), you have full ability to do that.

 To learn how to use the MB Blocks plugin to create custom Gutenberg block, please see this 15-minutes video:

 Creating Gutenberg Blocks Visually

-If you’re not familiar with coding, you still can get benefit from MB Blocks with the help from Meta Box Builder.
+If you're not familiar with coding, you still can get benefit from MB Blocks with the help of Meta Box Builder.
 The builder extension allows you to build Gutenberg blocks without touching a line of code.
 All you need is just select the settings for the blocks and done!

 See the screenshot below: